 Like many cities across the country, Atlanta is experiencing a surge in homicides amid the COVID pandemic, with the rate of violent crime up 60% since last year, according to the Atlanta Journal-Constitution.
 Gun violence is a leading cause of these deaths, many of which have occurred at apartment complexes.
 Sadly, these cases underscore some of the negligent security problems our negligent security lawyers are seeing and the work we are doing to serve individuals and communities hit hard by this wave of violence.
+There may be a link between gun violence and negligent security.

 Apartment complexes should be safe places that families can call home, and property owners often advertise them as such.
 Tragically, however, these buildings can be some of the most dangerous places to live in or visit.